lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

 - `torchvision==0.11.2`
 - `typing_extensions==4.1.1`

-We provide a `requirements.txt` in the root folder that can be used to install the same dependencies with the following commands:

-1. `python3.6 -m pip install --upgrade pip`
-1. `python3.6 -m pip install -r requirements.txt`

 ## Directory Structure

 Here is the directory structure that will be used to evaluate solutions.
 The test directory will need to be created.